WebOfTrust/keri/docs/Q-and-A.md

 Because for our purposes we don't need to.
 Consider two distinct identifier to totally ordered, distributed consensus ledger:

 1. the access identifier that allows you to access the ledger.
-This one is ussually a `SCI`.
-E.g. on bitcoin your bitcoin address is cryptographically derived from the public key from your keypair.
+This one is usually a `SCI`.
+E.g. on bitcoin your bitcoin address is cryptographically derived from the public key from your key pair.
 2. the register identifier that allows you to register an identifier on the ledger.
 The ledger transaction is validated registering of your identifier, not the cryptographic root-of-trust that the access identifier is using.

 The identifier is now locked to that ledger.
-We want identifiers to be portable accross ledgers, so we don't want to use registration as the root-of-trust, we want to be self-certified all the way.
+We want identifiers to be portable across ledgers, so we don't want to use registration as the root-of-trust, we want to be self-certified all the way.
 (*SamMSmith*)

 ## **Q: KERI is basically a series of Pay2PublicKeyHash transactions?